2008 Bathurst Boys in Red accident: Legacy

 On August 26, 2008, a government working group presented New Brunswick Education Minister Kelly Lamrock with eight recommendations for extracurricular transportation.
 The recommendations included that guidelines for transporting students to school-related extracurricular activities be strengthened, that a school bus be used when transporting ten or more students, that vehicles be equipped with snow tires if travelling between October 15 and April 30, and that the district superintendent be charged with responsibility for ensuring safe transportation of students to and from extracurricular activities.
 Lamrock initially suggested that schools voluntarily follow the recommendations, though they were later made into enforceable policy.

 One major effect of the recommendations is that, as of November 2008, it is mandatory that all vehicle operators who intend to use their vehicles to transport students between extracurricular activities be covered by a Third Party Liability and Accident Benefit policy.
 These policies must be in the amount of no less than CAD$1 million for vehicles with a capacity of fewer than 10 passengers, and no less than CAD$5 million for vehicles with a capacity of 10 or more.
 This also applies to parents driving others' children to school related extracurricular activities.

 The changes were met with critical reception in the province.
 Many students are now required to pay higher sports fees to cover higher transportation costs.
 Some schools do not have access to approved vehicles because the Education Act prohibits schools and school districts from owning vehicles.
 To get around this they use corporate entities to operate vehicles for extracurricular activities.
 These require money to buy new vehicles and the required insurance, which often requires schools to conduct extra fundraising.
+The ideal solution of twinning the highway has not implemented to date, due to the 10s of millions of cost and low overall traffic volumes on this roadway.
+Nurse-practitioner Amanda Smith Ngo, who supported mourners at the Boys' funeral, died December 2022 in a similar incident only miles away on the same highway.
+As of 2023, the highway remained undivided.